What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Absent waveform Flat line Esophageal intubation, apnea, disconnection, or equipment failure

-Curare cleft Notch in the plateau Patient attempting spontaneous breath during mechanical ventilation
+Curare cleft Notch in the plateau Patient attempting a spontaneous breath during mechanical ventilation

 Gradually rising EtCO₂ Normal shape but values climb over time Hypoventilation, increased metabolism, fever, or malignant hyperthermia

-Clinical pearl: Many experienced nurses recommend making it a habit to glance at the EtCO₂ waveform every time you assess vitals.
-The waveform alone — even without reading the number — can tell you instantly whether the patient is breathing and whether airflow is obstructed.
+Clinical pearl: Many experienced nurses glance at the EtCO₂ waveform every time they assess vitals.
+The waveform alone — even without the number — can tell you instantly whether the patient is breathing and whether airflow is obstructed.
 If you notice an absent waveform or sudden pattern change, always assess the patient first before troubleshooting the equipment.

 Mainstream vs Sidestream Capnography: Which Does Your Unit Use?

-Capnography devices come in two main configurations, and the choice between them affects which patient monitor accessories you need to stock.
+Capnography devices come in two main configurations, and the choice affects which accessories you need to stock.

 Feature Mainstream Sidestream / Microstream